 What Comes Next

-Recognizing these red flags is the first step toward receiving the IT services your business deserves.
+Recognizing these red flags is the first step toward receiving the IT services you’re paying for.
 Many organizations tolerate underperforming MSPs because switching seems overwhelming, or because they lack the expertise to evaluate whether their concerns are justified.

 You shouldn’t have to become an IT expert to hold your provider accountable.
 That’s exactly why independent MSP accountability consultants exist: to audit your contracts, evaluate your provider’s performance, and ensure you receive every service you pay for.

-If several of these red flags resonated with your experience, it may be time for an objective assessment.
+If several of these red flags resonated with your experience, it’s time for an objective assessment.
 A complimentary consultation can help you understand whether your concerns are valid and what options exist to improve your situation.

 Mr. Fix IT Geeks is an independent MSP accountability consulting firm based in Jackson, Mississippi.
 We don’t provide managed IT services.
 We ensure you receive the services you’re already paying for.
 Schedule your free consultation to discuss your MSP relationship.